-- 7.4.1 The School will: - Analyse attendance and absence data regularly to identify students or cohorts that need additional support with their attendance, and use this analysis to provide targeted support to these students and their families. - Look at historic and emerging patterns of attendance and absence, and then develop strategies to address these patterns.
+- Analyse attendance and absence data regularly to identify pupils or cohorts that need additional support with their attendance, and use this analysis to provide targeted support to these pupils and their families. - Look at historic and emerging patterns of attendance and absence, and then develop strategies to address these patterns.